 Are you trying to turn off warnings or PHP errors in WordPress?
 Such warnings and errors are unappealing and can also turn away visitors, so it’s important to learn how to hide them.

-In this article, I’ll show you how to easily turn off PHP errors in WordPress.
+In this guide, we’ll explain you how to hide warnings and disable PHP errors in WordPress.

-Most of the time, PHP file warnings occur due to outdated plugins or themes.
-The reason is that core files are frequently updated with WordPress updates, so some code becomes obsolete.
+Most of the time, PHP warnings occur due to outdated plugins or themes.
+The reason is that core files are frequently updated with WordPress updates, so some code becomes obsolete or deprecated.